ohlac/Eclipse-Shader-BSPT/README.md

-# Eclipse BSPT - A Ray-Tracing edit of a Bliss Edit
+# Eclipse BSPT - A Ray-Tracing edit of Eclipse

 This fork of Eclipse simply adds BSPT Ray Traced shadows to all block lights aswell as sun/moon light.